 Custom Skis and Monoski

-I built a parametric CAD model that allowed me to experiment with many designs and compare them to common ski models.
-The website Soothski is a great resource for comparing ski dimensions and flex.
+I built a parametric CAD model that allowed me to experiment with many design variables.
+The website Soothski was a great resource for obtaining precise dimensions and flex for existing skis, helping me narrow in on the performance I wanted.
 Once I settled on a design suitable for my skiing style, I was able to build a mold and prep all the necessary materials.

 The skis have industry-standard UHMW Polyethylene bases and steel edges.
 I opted for a poplar wood core and 2 layers of triaxial fiberglass to give the skis their strength.
-The layup process and finishing work went well for the most part but there was definitely room for improvement, which became apparent out on the mountain.
-The skis were passable, but my manufacturing process was not precise or refined enough to rival commercial products.
+The layup process and finishing work went well for the most part but there was definitely room for improvement.
+The fit and finish is lacking compared to commercial products, and while skiing with them I found the flex pattern to be too soft for my skiing style.
+I attribute this mostly to using a solid poplar core instead of a laminated core.

 A year later I revisited the project, coming up with a new design for a custom monoski.
-The materials and construction were similar, but this time around I had the knowledge to drastically improve my mold and processes.
-The build was a lot smoother and I have used the monoski for 20+ days so far with no issues.
+The materials and construction were similar, but the experience I had led to significant improvement.
+An upgraded mold and better material preparation resulted in more evenly distributed clamping force, less excess resin, and a more refined final product.
+The build process was smoother and I have used the monoski for 20+ days so far with no issues.

-It was really fun digging deeper into a hobby I enjoy so much and gaining an understanding of how much the technology has improved over the years.
-And even though most days I’m still on a pair of Black Diamond or WNDR skis, it’s always special to bring out the monoski for a day every once and a while.
+It was really fun digging deeper into a hobby I enjoy so much and gaining an understanding of how the technology has improved over the years.
+Most days I’m still on a pair of Black Diamond or WNDR skis, but it’s special to bring out the monoski every once in a while.

 Photo Gallery